gk199/MTDTB_TOFHIR/README.md

     ./plotTOFHIR_to_trigger_FebTB <first run number> <last run number> <path to data>
     ./plotTOFHIR_to_triggerFebTBv2 <first run number> <last run number>
     ./plotTOFHIR_to_triggerFebTBv2 24702 24712
+    ./plotTOFHIR_to_triggerFebTBv2 24713 24815

+The last two lines: Runs 24702-24712 are configuration 9.1 (wide beam, pin and flex array back to back) with OV = 6; 24713-24815 are configuration 9.1 with OV = 2 in some runs (need to require in code).

 ## June Testbeam Details
 Data from the June 2019 FNAL Testbeam is stored in